Datapack-Technical-by-EstEarth/en/src/coding/tooling.md

 1.**Font**
 - Font [Fira Code](https://github.com/tonsky/FiraCode) (Depending on your preference, I use this font, partly because of font ligatures `<= ->` as in the picture and `@` is cool.)
-- After font download and installed, set font by going to `Setting -> Text Editor -> Font -> Font Family ใส่ Fira Code`
+- After font download and installed, set font by going to `Setting -> Text Editor -> Font -> Font Family put Fira Code`
 - Font Ligatures (change symbol `<=` `->`) -> `Edit in settings.json` -> `"editor.fontLigatures": true`

 2.**Syntax Highlighting Color**